-"Rehabilitation expenses" are expenses incurred in the certified rehabilitation of a certified historic structure added to the property's basis and incurred without a 24 month period on a discrete property parcel.
+"Rehabilitation expenses" are expenses incurred in the certified rehabilitation of a certified historic structure and added to the property's basis.
+The expenses must be incurred within a 24-month period on a discrete property parcel.
 The term does not include the costs of acquiring the property, site work, personal property, or amounts attributable to enlargement of an existing building.

-A "State-certified historic structure" is one that is individually listed in the National Register of Historic Places or is certified by the State Historic Preservation Officer, as defined in G.S. § 105-129.105(c)(7), as contributing to the historic significance of a National Register Historic District or locally district certified by the U.S. Department of the Interior.
+A "State-certified historic structure" is one that is individually listed in the National Register of Historic Places or is certified by the State Historic Preservation Officer, as defined in G.S. § 105-129.105(c)(7), as contributing to the historic significance of a National Register Historic District or locally designated historic district certified by the U.S. Department of the Interior.